postak/ContainerNativeAppDev/workshops/container-native-development/LabGuide200-ocitraining.md

 which must be configured with:

 - the location of the configuration file (use the default value, if file exists should be overwritten)
-- the user OCID (you can copy that from the Main menu on the left (Hamburger Menu)  -> Identity -> Users -> your user (ex. ocid1.user.oc1..aaaaaaaa367m6k3axa4z7fp64aw2hqqmhllfuhqsltzgitk3bdjn2cbgqyxa)
+- the user OCID (you can copy that from the Main menu on the left (Hamburger Menu)  -> Identity -> Users -> User Profile (ex. ocid1.user.oc1..aaaaaaaa367m6k3axa4z7fp64aw2hqqmhllfuhqsltzgitk3bdjn2cbgqyxa)
 - the tenancy OCID (located in the top right account icon -> Tenancy -> Tenancy Information (ex. ocid1.tenancy.oc1..aaaaaaaa6avgch76da3d6l3anl7hvsp5uad74eblsqotvidl2j3y3iq27fwa)
 - the region (select one from eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1)
 - let the system generate the key pair and store it in a safe place.
-Later on, you should put the public key in OCI using the top right account icon -> User Settings -> API Keys
+Later on, you should put the public key in OCI using the top right account icon -> User Settings -> Add API Key
 - done.

 Now you can get the kubeconfig file by running the commands: